Downtown Guelph Neighbourhoods

 If Downtown is Guelph’s heart, then the Old University is its mind.
 Best known for the University of Guelph, the Arboretum, and the city’s busy shopping mall, this is where different generations cross paths.
 Sometimes as proud supporters of the local hockey team (Go Storms Go!).
 At others, as they find their respective ways to unwind next to the Speed River – kayaking, hiking, lawn bowling, or grabbing their favourite ice cream flavour at The BoatHouse, while it’s open for the season.
 Steeped in heritage and prestige, it’s not just the agricultural and veterinary science schools at U of G with breathtaking architecture.
 Each home in the Old University neighbourhood tells a story.

 St. George’s/St. Patrick’s

 Some of the most beautiful old houses are found here, in one of Guelph’s old-timer-neighbourhoods – St. George’s.
 Majestic trees along with the Eramosa and Speed rivers adorn backyards big and small.
-Undergoing intense renewal from big city kids seeking old world charm, the neighbourhood is a patchwork of old and new.
-But in this eclectic mix of high-end living and industrial revival, the local Portuguese, Italian, and Greek grocers have discerning patrons, those that know where to buy theirfrom, and where to head for the best pane in the city.
+Undergoing intense renewal from big city kids seeking old-world charm, the neighbourhood is a patchwork of old and new.
+But in this eclectic mix of high-end living and industrial revival, the local Portuguese, Italian, and Greek grocers have discerning patrons.
 St Georges’ proud Italian-Canadian community pitches its annual festival tent right here.
 Amo Club Italiano?
 You betcha.